-Near Hyde Park is a popular area for London boutique hotels, with Knightsbridge to the south, Mayfair to the east, Bayswater and Paddington to the north and Kensington to the west.
+The park itself provides the perfect respite after the madness of London’s city streets, and the area around Hyde Park is known for London boutique hotels, with Knightsbridge to the south, Mayfair to the east, Bayswater, and Paddington to the north, and Kensington to the west.

 Things to do in Hyde Park

 1. Speakers’ Corner